3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 That is much cleaner.
 Well now that we've got it building successfully, we have to move onto deploying our code.
 If you look at the env key, this is how we provide environment variables to the step.
 These are accessible in node scripts via `process.env`. `SOME_API_KEY` in this example is a hardcoded string.
 Github also provides a secrets manager within your repository.
+Don't worry about that node script yet.

 ![github-secrets](/images/posts/github-actions/secrets.JPG)